LucestDail/JavaStudy/README.md

 ## Source

-Most of all comes from [java Data structure algorithm](https://github.com/AllenDowney/ThinkDataStructures) and algorithm testing code from [Codewars](https://www.codewars.com/dashboard)
+Most of all comes from [AllenDowney's ThinkDataStructures](https://github.com/AllenDowney/ThinkDataStructures) and algorithm testing code from [Codewars](https://www.codewars.com/dashboard)

 ## How to run this source code

 It works with java and have to add Junit jar library for running this stuff.
-If you want to study, visit [my blog](http://dailusia.blog.fc2.com/blog-category-11.html)and follow my comment!
+If you want to study wtih me, visit [my blog](http://dailusia.blog.fc2.com/blog-category-11.html) and follow my comment!

 ## About this repository